Ameobea/homepage/notes/content/posts/graphviz-spline-drawing.md

 graphics.endFill();
 ```

 It works well, and the arrowheads look good!
-Note that config option used to elongate the triangles for the arrowheads a bit so that they are longer since equilateral triangles looked too fat.
+Note the config option used to elongate the triangles for the arrowheads a bit so that they are longer since equilateral triangles looked too fat.

 ---